Burmarrad vs St. Paul's Bay

 Side-by-side comparison of property prices, lifestyle, and practical info to help you choose the right area.

-Living in Burmarrad
+No current listings in Burmarrad

 Burmarrad is a small residential area on the inland edge of St. Paul's Bay — a flat, rural-feeling neighbourhood of modern houses and smallholdings that sits between the coast and the agricultural land of the Pwales Valley.
 It's not a traditional village with a church square; it's a spread-out residential community that grew as St. Paul's Bay expanded inland.
 The surrounding Pwales Valley is one of Malta's few remaining agricultural areas, with small farms producing vegetables, strawberries, and the tomatoes that go into Malta's famous sun-dried tomato paste.
 The valley floor is flat and green — a rarity in Malta — and the distant view of the Mellieha ridge provides a pleasant backdrop.
 Property in Burmarrad is among the most affordable in the St. Paul's Bay area.
 Buyers get larger properties with gardens — almost unheard of in coastal apartments — at prices well below the seafront.
 The trade-off is distance from the coast and a car-dependent lifestyle.